 In this article, we will go through the basic installation of Express, a development framework, and creating a basic project with it.
 What We're Going to Build Today Node is similar in design to, and influenced by, systems like Ruby's Event Machine or Python's Twisted.
 Node takes the event model a bit further - it presents the event loop as a language construct instead of as a library.
 In this tutorial, we will scrape the YouTube home page, get all the regular sized thumbnails from the page as well as links and video duration time, send all those elements to a jQueryMobile template, and play the videos using YouTube embed (which does a nice job of detecting device media support (flash/html5-video).

 Well, maybe.
 I have had the pleasure of consulting for different businesses on whether node.js is the right technology, and sometimes the answer is simply no. So this guide is my opinionated collection of advice for those of you that want to explore whether node.js makes sense for their business, and if so, how to convince the management.
+Bad Use Cases CPU heavy apps.
 Build Desktop Apps with Node.js Using WebApp.
 Node.js contributor Tim Caswell pushed an initial release of WebApp Topcube, a framework for building desktop GUI apps with Node.js, to GitHub.

 The stated goal is to "Give node developers a way to have a desktop GUI to their node servers using HTML5 + CSS3 as the GUI platform. " It's still very early in the project's life - Caswell notes that he's not even sure he will continue developing it.
-First steps with Node.js.
+WebApp is currently built on WebKitGTK+.
+Caswell also has a GitHub repository for a project called node-gir, which he describes as: First steps with Node.js.
 With a colleague I was talking about Node.js.

 It's built on top of Node.js, but you don't need to know any Node.js to get started, and can run your node.io jobs straight from the command line.
-The existing documentation is pretty good, and includes a few detailed examples, such as the one below that returns the number of google search results for some given keywords: Running this from the command line gives you the following output: The Node Beginner Book.
+The existing documentation is pretty good, and includes a few detailed examples, such as the one below that returns the number of google search results for some given keywords: Running this from the command line gives you the following output: $ node.io google.js hello has about 878,000,000 results foobar has about 2,630,000 results weather has about 719,000,000 results OK: Job complete Scraping Multiple Pages Unfortunately some of the documentation simply says coming soon, so you're left to guess the best way to put together more advanced scraping workflows.
+While my solution works I'm sure it's not optimal.
+The Node Beginner Book.
 Express - node web framework.
 Npm - Node Package Manager.
 6 Free E-Books and Tutorials for Learning and Mastering Node.js.